Carlos-n21/kids-art/README.md

 | Homepage                                        | must have                 |   Done  |

-All user stories were logged on the [GitHub Project Board](https://github.com/users/Carlos-n21/projects/16) on GitHub repo, .
+All user stories were logged on the [GitHub Project Board](https://github.com/users/Carlos-n21/projects/16) on GitHub repo.

-As well as .

 [Back to top](#top)

 ### Wireframes
-Initial layout of website:
+Layout of website:

 - Mobile view:<br>
   <img src="images_readme/mobile-view1.png">